 What's in my bag...

 Generally, I like to keep my equipment to a minimum; I rarely even use a tripod.
 However, for more complicated images like this, where consistency is important, using a tripod is a must.
-My go-to lens is my 85mm f/1.8; however, my favorite would be my 70-200 f/2.8, as I’m a sucker for the bokeh it produces.
+My go-to lens is my 85mm f/1.8, but my favorite would be my 70-200 f/2.8, as I’m a sucker for the bokeh it produces.

-I tend to prefer shooting outdoors with beautiful natural light.
-All I may need is a diffuser or reflector, and I’m ready to go!
-In this image, I used all natural window light, a tripod and my Canon EOS 5D Mark IV with a 50mm f/2.5 Macro lens.
+Typically I tend to prefer shooting outdoors with beautiful natural light – all I may need is a diffuser or reflector, and I’m ready to go!
+In this image, I made use of all natural window light, a tripod and my Canon EOS 5D Mark IV with a 50mm lens.

 See more of Sarah Bowman's work on her Instagram profile.